neo-project/docs/docs/en-us/exchange/transaction.md

 To get the user deposits information the exchange needs to do the following:

 1. Get each block details using the `getblock` API, including details of all the transactions in the block.
-2. Analyze each transaction type and filter out all transactions of the type "InvocationTransaction".
-Any transaction other than "InvocationTransaction" can not be a transfer transaction of NEP-5 assets.
-3. Invoke the `getapplicationlog` API to get the details of each "InvocationTransaction" transaction and analyze the transaction content to complete the user deposit.
+2. Invoke the `getapplicationlog` API to get the details of each "InvocationTransaction" transaction and analyze the transaction content to complete the user deposit.

 ### Invoking getapplicationlog

 This API is used to get transaction information.

 After correctly installing the ApplicationLogs plug-in and starting the neo-cli node, you can find a folder "ApplicationLogs" is generated under the root path.
-The complete contract log is recorded in this directory, and each NEP-5 transaction is recorded in a leveldb file.
+The complete contract log is recorded in this directory, and each NEP-17 transaction is recorded in a leveldb file.

 The following shows an example of the API invoking result.